cabana-online/Tutorial_Long_Reads_Genome_Assembly/README.md

 We created a Google Collab file that performs genome assembly, quality evaluation, gene annotation, alignment and genome comparison with the reference genome.
 Remember to set up the connection with Drive to the folder that you’re using.

-Data with reads and the reference genome can be found here data.
-If you make this a subfolder of your main folder, there is no need of additional set up
+Data with reads and the reference genome can be found [here](https://zenodo.org/records/14969215).

+This module also contains a **Results interpretation** section and you will evaluate all the output files created.

 Go to https://colab.research.google.com/.